tanem/react-svg/README.md

 - https://unpkg.com/react-svg/dist/react-svg.js
 - https://unpkg.com/react-svg/dist/react-svg.min.js

-If you use these, make sure you have already included React as a dependency.
+If you use these, make sure you have already included React and ReactDOM as dependencies.

 ## License